vudaltsov/symfony-docs/form/data_mappers.rst

 * **Data transformers** change the representation of a value.
 E.g. from ``"2016-08-12"`` to a ``DateTime`` instance;
-* **Data mappers** map data (e.g. an object) to form fields, and vice versa.
+* **Data mappers** map data (e.g. an object or array) to form fields, and vice versa.

 Changing a ``YYYY-mm-dd`` string value to a ``DateTime`` instance is done by a data transformer.
-Mapping this ``DateTime`` instance to a property on your object (e.g. by calling a setter or some other method) is done by a data mapper.
+Populating inner fields (e.g year, hour, etc) of a compound date type using a ``DateTime`` instance is done by the data mapper.

 Creating a Data Mapper
 ----------------------